larsyencken/shelly/README.md

 Generate an infinite stream of random numbers.

+### range

+Display the running range of a stream of numbers.

+### subsample

+Randomly drop a given proportion of lines from the input stream.

 ### take

 Like UNIX ``head``, but takes a regex predicate to match against.
 If ``--while`` is used, it pipes input until a mismatch occurs.
 If ``--until`` occurs, it pipes input until a match occurs.